kabarton62/cybersec-tools-II/web_application/README.md

 sudo apt install -y mysql-server
 ```

-## Verify Apache2, MySQL and PHP are installed
+## Verify that Apache2, MySQL and PHP are installed and running
 Assuming you did not get errors, Apache2, MySQL and PHP should now be installed, but let's verify the services are installed and running.
 There are multiple ways to verify these services, but one quick way is to simply verify that TCP ports 80 (Apache2) and 3306 (MySQL) are LISTENing.
 This will require net-tools, which may not be installed.
 The following installs net-tools and uses netstat to look at listening services.
 ```
 sudo apt install net-tools